Dataztar/Dataztar/README.md

 - 👋 Hi, I’m @Dataztar
-- I am interested in building applications with Python and Raspberry Pi.
+- I am interested in becoming a full stack developer.

 <!---
 Dataztar/Dataztar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.